 Moreover, there is no reason why the collectivity should limit to economic matters the assertion of its monopoly-based will over the individual.
-Almost anything the collectivity favors individuals doing – e.g., signing petitions on behalf of joint-ownership of the earth – the collectivity will be able to make a condition of being a leaseholder (or even being permitted on any leasehold).12 In more ways than he realized, Cohen was correct when he said that joint-ownership of the earth renders self-ownership nugatory.13
+Almost anything the collectivity favors individuals doing – e.g., signing petitions on behalf of joint-ownership of the earth – the collectivity will be able to make a condition of being a leaseholder (or even being permitted on any leasehold).[12.
+I am aware that some people will think, “But the collectivity is us.”
+Right.]
+In more ways than he realized, Cohen was correct when he said that joint-ownership of the earth renders self-ownership nugatory.[13.
+Cohen, 98.]

 In contrast, the well-known problem with the equal division construal of the right to the earth is figuring out what an equal division would be — even if we know how many equal shareholders there are.
 (There is also the difficulty of figuring out which equal share goes to which person.)
 The most plausible proposal is that equality in shares is a matter of equality in market value of shares of raw material and that shares of equal market value be attained through an auction of all of raw material into which each member of society enters with equal auction vouchers.
 Unsurprisingly, I think there are problems with this proposal.
 Here I try to spell out some of my concerns.